73-de-LZ/ARX-Heatmaps/README.md

 - Include a copy of the `station.cfg` file in the same folder.
 - Copy all .html files from this repository to a different local folder on your PC.

+### 2. Update the Database

+- Open `main.html` in your browser or `Main_LowMEM.html` if you have a large number of log files (e.g., over 2,000).
+- Click **Update Database** to process and store the data.
+- You can repeat this step anytime to add new logs.

 ### ⚠️ Troubleshooting Tips

 <details>
-<summary><strong>⚠️ Having performance issues or crashes?</strong></summary>
+<summary><strong>⚠️ Having performance issues or crashes during database update?</strong></summary>
 <small>

-If you have a large number of log files (e.g., over 2,000) and experience browser crashes during database updates, try the following:
+If you experience browser crashes during database updates, try the following:

 - Use the Low Memory version: `Main_LowMEM.html` (uses `openCursor()` instead of `getAll()`).
 - Or process logs in smaller batches: